We offer shipping

 The modern fishes came along sometime during the nineties, being popularised around 95/97 by Lost Surfboards and their Round Nose Fish.
 They were small boards but with wide noses and two fins, they had a similar surfing experience to the boards of the day but with a look that was never before seen.

-In the Lost Surfboards movie “5’5″ X 19 1/4”, staring Cris Ward and Cory Lopez, you can see them surfing theses types of boards in all kinds of conditions, from the Hawaiian North Shore power to point breaks.
+In the Lost Surfboards movie “5’5″ X 19 1/4”, starring Cris Ward and Cory Lopez, you can see them surfing these types of boards in all kinds of conditions, from the Hawaiian North Shore power to point breaks.
 This helped break the stigma that only long and bigger boards work on big waves. since then, boards started to get much smaller.

 With time, the outline has changed a little by adding more area to the tail, we prefer to bring the wide point further back, making the boards work better in weaker waves.
 The addition of wings helps break the outline and make the tail thinner giving the board more agility and maneuverability.

 The result was a great small wave board that also works in stronger waves, that is exactly what we’ve done in our modern fish model.